ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 #### 2.7.1 Benchmarks

-To evaluate the 2D performance for the target platform, Arm-2D provides two benchmarks, i.e. **Benchmark-Generic** and **Benchmark-Watchpanel**.
-You can deploy one of them by selecting the it in the RTE configuration as shown in **Figure 2-7**.
+To evaluate the 2D performance for a given platform, Arm-2D provides two benchmarks, i.e. **Benchmark-Generic** and **Benchmark-Watchpanel**.
+You can deploy the target benchmark by selecting it in the RTE configuration as shown in **Figure 2-7**.

 **Figure 2-7 Selecting Benchmarks in RTE**

 ![Controls in RTE](./pictures/GettingStartedAsAppDesigner_RTE_Controls.png)

-The original benchmark cannot fit into the memory if your MCU has a small Flash.
-To solve this problem, Arm-2D introduces a Tiny mode for both benchmarks.
+If your MCU has a small flash, the original benchmark cannot fit into the memory.
+Arm-2D introduces a so called Tiny mode to solve this problem.
 You can enable it by either setting the macro `__ARM_2D_CFG_BENCHMARK_TINY_MODE__` to `1` in `arm_2d_cfg.h` or defining the macro in your project configuration.

-**NOTE:** You can find ALL benchmark related configurations in `arm_2d_cfg.h`.
+**NOTE:** You can find ALL benchmark configurations in `arm_2d_cfg.h`.

 Running benchmark is simple: